conwayjw97/Image-Colourisation-with-Deep-Learning/meetings/week5-2.md

 ## Week 5.2 - 25 Oct 2019 - Roderick Murray-Smith & Francesco Tonnolini

 ### Preparation
-* Plotted the loss for both training and testing images
 * Tried using a higher resolution dataset with images that conform to a more specific category (flowers)
 * Noticed considerable validation improvement with flower dataset
 * Noticed positive impact of increasing number of convolutional filters